Chremastistophilia (Being Robbed)

 Safety, consent & law

-The chief concern is psychological: fear-play can be intense and must rest on prior, enthusiastic consent, clear negotiation, safewords, and aftercare.
-Any genuine robbery, coercion, blackmail, or threat against a non-consenting person is a serious crime, as the Keyes case underscores, and falls entirely outside the consensual interest described here.
-Only fully consensual, simulated versions are appropriate, and as with all paraphilic interests, the activity is clinically relevant only where it causes distress, impairment, or harm.
+Any genuine robbery, coercion, blackmail or threat against a non-consenting person is a serious crime, as the Keyes case underlines, and lies entirely outside the consensual interest described here.
+As with all paraphilic interests, the matter becomes clinically relevant only where it produces distress, impairment, or harm to someone.

 - Fear Play33/100Sensation & PainA consensual BDSM practice that deliberately evokes controlled fear, startle, or adrenaline within a negotiated scene to heighten arousal, drawing on the body's fight-or-flight response.
 A niche, psychologically intense form of edge play.33